doublebyte1/foss4guk.online/slides.md

 ---
 ### Wait, maybe we don't want to use all the points!

-- Some points are outliers.
+- Some points are outliers. <!-- .element : class="fragment"-->
-- We are only interested in identifying the **high-density** areas.
+- We are only interested in identifying the high-density areas. <!-- .element: class="fragment"-->

 ![corona](/images/big_run2.png)<!-- .element  width="80%" -->